dlx-designlab/Attune/README.md

 # Project Attune 🔬👆

 ## Welcome to project Attune
-For deatield documentation and instructions see the [WiKi](https://github.com/dlx-designlab/Attune/wiki/Scan-Sations)
+For detailed documentation and instructions see the [WiKi](https://github.com/dlx-designlab/Attune/wiki/Scan-Sations)

+## Important Notes:
+- The latest version of the control and capture software can be found under the **"scope_pi_app"** branch.
+-
 ## About the project
 Attune is a collaborative international research and development project, carried out by scientists and designers, that focuses on a groundbreaking idea